Southern Baptist Convention conservative resurgence: Broadman Bible Commentary

-Also in the 1960s, the Sunday School Board, in its most ambitious publishing project, produced the 12-volume Broadman Bible Commentary.
+In the 1960s, the Sunday School Board, in its most ambitious publishing project, produced the 12-volume Broadman Bible Commentary.
 Its first volume, covering Genesis and Exodus, came out in 1969.
-In addition to providing further fuel for the controversy surrounding the Creation account in Genesis, a section written by G. Henton Davies, a Welsh Baptist, questioned the reliability of the biblical episode in which God commands Abraham to sacrifice his son, Isaac, on the grounds that such an event was morally troubling.
-This new publication immediately stirred a new phase of the ongoing controversy.
-Some argued that the Convention was trying to stifle dissent.
+In addition to providing further fuel for the controversy surrounding the Creation account in Genesis, a section written by G. Henton Davies, a Welsh Baptist, questioned the reliability of the biblical episode in which God commands Abraham to sacrifice his son Isaac on the grounds that such an event was morally troubling.
+This publication immediately stirred a new phase of the ongoing controversy.
+Some argued that the SBC was trying to stifle dissent.
 Others pointed out that since Broadman Press was owned by the SBC, its publications should not stray so far from the beliefs of most Southern Baptists.

 Seminary issues

-Conservative Southern Baptists of this time also bemoaned what they claimed was the growing presence of liberal ideology within the SBC's own seminaries.
+Conservative Southern Baptists of this time bemoaned what they claimed was the growing presence of liberal ideology within the SBC's own seminaries.
 Clark H. Pinnock, who later became an advocate of open theism, taught at the New Orleans Baptist Theological Seminary in the late 1960s and early 1970s.
 Pinnock is said to have been much more conservative in those days, at which time he argued that liberal professors should be dismissed.
 He did not embrace more liberal views until later.
 Ironically, he was a great influence on future conservative leaders, including Paige Patterson.

 In 1976, a Southern Baptist Theological Seminary (SBTS) master's degree student, Noel Wesley Hollyfield, Jr., presented survey results that revealed an inverse correlation between length of attendance at SBTS and Christian orthodoxy.
 While 87% of first year Master of Divinity students at SBTS reporting believing "Jesus is the Divine Son of God and I have no doubts about it, " only 63% of final year graduate students made that claim, according to Hollyfield's analysis.
 In 1981, redacted information from Hollyfield's thesis was put into tract form and distributed by conservatives as evidence of the need for reform from apostasy within SBC agencies.